 Selling of merchandise or distribution of literature by students is not allowed unless given permission in advance by the principal.

-Students are not allowed to bring any toys, games, video/audio electronics, sport cards, or other items to school for the purpose of trading, buying, or selling them.
+Students are not allowed to bring any toys, games, video/audio tapes, CD's, sport cards, or other items to school for the purpose of trading, buying, or selling them.

 SCHOOLS OF CHOICE